Founder & Board Chairman

 Patty grew up in Memphis, TN, and attended Memphis State University.
 She has been the President for the Southern Heritage Air Foundation for the past 10 years and volunteered and lead local Air Shows for over 20 years.
-She shares her Public Relations, Marketing, Management, Fundraising and Grant writing skills with the Foundation.
-She has served on many boards and committees.
-She is a member of the Public Relations Association of Mississippi, River City Chapter, the Southern Public Relations Federation, a Lifetime Member with the EAA, A member of AOPA, a member of the North American Trainer Association (NATA), is NATA/SHAF clinic lead for the Annual Warbird Formation Clinic at KTVR and the Chairman of the Board for 7 Days for the Troops.
-Her past positions include Public Affairs for the City of Vicksburg including Manager of TV 23 Government Access TV, Grant Writer for Gouras Urban Planning, Executive Director for Drug Free-Communities through Warren-Yazoo Mental Health and the White House ONDCP, and Development Director for Vicksburg Catholic Schools.
+She shares her Public Relations, Marketing, Business Management, Fundraising, Event Planning and Grant writing skills with the Foundation.
+She has served on many boards and committees, is a member of the Public Relations Association of Mississippi, River City Chapter, the Southern Public Relations Federation, a Lifetime Member with the EAA, A member of AOPA, a member of the North American Trainer Association (NATA), is NATA/SHAF clinic lead for the Annual Warbird Formation Clinic at KTVR and the Chairman of the Board for 7 Days for the Troops.
+Her past positions include Public Affairs for the City of Vicksburg including Senior Manager of TV 23 Government Access TV, Grant Writer for Gouras Urban Planning, Executive Director for Drug Free-Communities through Warren-Yazoo Mental Health and the White House ONDCP, Development Director for Vicksburg Catholic Schools.
 Patty currently resides in Vicksburg, MS. She is married to Mike Mekus and they have two grown children, Victoria (lives in Seatlle, WA) and Nick (lives in Flaggstaff, AZ).
 They attend St. Michael's Catholic Church in Vicksburg.